Correlations in gravitational-wave reconstructions from eccentric binaries: A case study with GW151226 and GW170608: Introduction

-The presence of eccentricity in any of the gravitational waveforms seen thus far has yet to be conclusively established.
-Direct searches for eccentric neutron-star candidates in LIGO's O2 data have yielded no detections~\cite{LIGOScientific:2019dag,LIGOScientific:2020ufj,Nitz_2020}.
-There have also been studies ~\cite{Romero_Shaw_2019,Wu_2020} to measure orbital eccentricities of merger events in GWTC-1, and the eccentricities of the two neutron star events~\cite{Lenon_2020}.
-While they agree that most observed GW signals are sourced from quasi-circular binary mergers, one of the studies finds evidence of residual orbital eccentricity in a couple of events~\cite{Wu_2020}.
-There is statistical evidence that at least one merger in GWTC-2 is the result of hierarchical mergers~\cite{Zevin_2021} and that GW190521 is favoured to have formed from the merger of second generation black holes~\cite{kimball2020evidence}, or possibly through dynamical capture~\cite{Gamba:2021gap}.
-There is some evidence that it could be the result of an eccentric merger~\cite{gayathri2020gw190521}, although it could be indistinguishable from a precessing, quasi-circular binary merger~\cite{Romero-Shaw2020} given the short length of the signal.
+The presence of eccentricity in any of the gravitational-wave signals seen thus far has yet to be conclusively established.
+Searches for eccentric compact binary candidates in GW data is an active area of research~\cite{Tiwari:2015gal, LIGOScientific:2019dag, Cheeseboro:2021rey, Wang:2021qsu, Ravichandran:2023qma}, although the first three observing runs of LIGO-Virgo have yielded no extra GW detections~\cite{LIGOScientific:2019dag,LIGOScientific:2020ufj, Nitz_2020,LIGOScientific:2023lpe} beyond those already found by non-eccentric searches~\cite{LIGOScientific:2021djp}.
+There have been various studies~\cite{Romero_Shaw_2019, Wu_2020, Romero-Shaw2020, Romero-Shaw:2021ual, Iglesias:2022xfc, Romero-Shaw:2022xko} that attempt to measure orbital eccentricities of binary black hole merger events, as well the neutron star merger events in GW transient catalogs~\cite{Lenon_2020}.
+While they agree that most observed GW signals are produced by quasi-circular binary mergers, some of these studies find evidence of residual orbital eccentricity in a few events~\cite{Wu_2020, Romero-Shaw2020, Romero-Shaw:2022xko}.
+There is strong statistical evidence that at least one merger in GWTC-2 is the result of hierarchical mergers~\cite{Zevin_2021}.

-Our ability to accurately determine the eccentricity of mergers such as GW190521~\cite{LIGOScientific:2020ufj} should increase as the network of detectors expands to include deciHertz detectors~\cite{Sato_2017,Kawamura:2020pcg}.
-It has been shown that the addition of detectors such as Cosmic Explorer and the Einstein Telescope will increase signal-to-noise ratio (SNR) of eccentric signals, in some cases to higher SNRs than similar quasi-circular systems~\cite{chen2020observation}.
+Of special note is the event GW190521 that is favoured to have been formed from the merger of second generation black holes~\cite{kimball2020evidence}, or possibly through dynamical capture~\cite{Gamba:2021gap, gayathri2020gw190521}, although it could be indistinguishable from a precessing, quasi-circular binary merger~\cite{Romero-Shaw2020, Romero-Shaw:2022xko} given the short length of the signal.
+Our ability to accurately determine the eccentricity of mergers such as GW190521~\cite{LIGOScientific:2020ufj} will improve as the network of GW detectors expands its sensitive frequency band to include deciHertz detectors~\cite{Sato_2017, Kawamura:2020pcg, LGWA:2020mma}.
+It has been shown that the addition of detectors such as Cosmic Explorer and the Einstein Telescope can substantially increase the signal-to-noise ratio (SNR) of eccentric signals, in some cases, to higher values than similar quasi-circular systems~\cite{chen2020observation}.